nwoeanhinnogaehr/mstisolver/README.md

-wallclock_time 3512.87 # the total wall-clock time in milliseconds needed to solve the instance cpu_time 7014.9 # the total CPU time in milliseconds needed to solve the instance num_bnb_nodes 30440835 # the number of branch and bound nodes evaluated num_bnb_pruned 14351804 # the number of times a node was pruned in branch and bound. does not include children of pruned nodes.
+wallclock_time 3512.87 # the total wall-clock time in milliseconds needed to solve the instance cpu_time 7014.9 # the total CPU time in milliseconds needed to solve the instance num_bnb_nodes 30440835 # the number of branch and bound nodes evaluated num_bnb_pruned 14351804 # the number of times a node was pruned in branch and bound (not including children of pruned nodes)
 ```